neuralpain/PowerCMD/README.md

 ```

 > [!IMPORTANT]
-> The `VERSION` should be updated on every release of your script.
+> The `VERSION` file should be updated on every release of your script.

 ### Additional files that the script needs to access